Relieve Stress with Stone Art Therapy

 Not all stones are appropriate

-- As we know, erosion from water gives us the ideally smooth surfaces where we can design our creations.
+As you may know, erosion from water gives the ideally smooth surfaces where you can design your creations.

-- It’s important to find opaque acrylic markers.
+It’s important to find opaque acrylic markers.
 The regular ones for children will not work because they don’t cover well and they don’t last.
 Opaque markers produce a perfect finish on the stones and they’re good for drawing.

 Use a flat brush.
 It will allow you ease of movement and imagination.

 You can paint whatever your imagination tells you to do.
-Mandalas are the most common because they are relaxing.
+Mandalas are the most common because they’re relaxing.
 As you already know, this type of artistic creation based on circles offers many benefits.

 - Minimize tension and daily problems